Old Map of South London in 1862 by Edward Stanford - Streatham, Tooting, Mitcham, Norbury - SW17, SW16, CR4

 On this map you can clearly see: Mitcham, Streatham Park, Tooting, Streatham, Norbury (then Norbury House), the very long Streatham highstreet, and all sorts of cool old things - like the Streatham Steeple Chase Course.
 Back when Steeple Chase was more of a thing...

-This would make a wonderful birthday or Christmas gift for someone from this part of London or who has south London in their heart!
+This would make a wonderful birthday, Christmas, work leaving or housewarming gift for someone from this part of London or who has north London in their heart!